Antilia scare: Cop Sachin Waze gets NIA custody till Mar 25 | Law-Order

 The court remanded him to the central agency's custody for further probe in the matter, he said.

-The NIA, while seeking Waze's custody for 14 days, told the court that they had received some inputs about his role in placing gelatin sticks in the SUV that was found parked near Ambani's house on February 25, and that when he was questioned about it, he admitted his involvement.
+The NIA, while seeking Waze's custody for 14 days, told the court that they had received some inputs about his role in placing gelatin sticks in the SUV that was found parked near Ambani's multi-storey residence 'Antilia' on February 25, and that when he was questioned about it, he admitted his involvement.

 Following that, Waze was placed under arrest, the probe agency said.